 Is it safe for gluten-sensitized consumers?

 Despite the prevalence of gluten-free products in health food, the landscape in hair and beauty is different.
 According to a study conducted by The Cosmetic Ingredient Review (CIR) Expert Panel hydrolyzed wheat protein and hydrolyzed wheat gluten, which function as skin- and hair-conditioning agents, will not elicit reactions in sensitized individuals.
 Their conclusion was that even if an individual has a dietary wheat sensitivity, they could enjoy the grain’s cosmetic properties safely.

 Stand out: ethically-sourced hydrolyzed wheat protein in hair products

-Numerous brands are responding to the demand for natural, organic ingredients by adding hydrolyzed wheat protein in hair products and beyond.
+Numerous brands are responding to the demand for natural, organic ingredient.
+They do this by adding hydrolyzed wheat protein in hair products and beyond.

 However, to stand out in a crowded field, brands need to prioritize the ethical sourcing of natural ingredients.
 According to the Mintel Trend Driver Value, we are seeing a shift in consumers’ shopping habits.
 They’re increasingly more mindful of preserving the environment and practice purposeful and ethical purchasing behavior.

 Provital has recognized the need for this twofold approach and developed its active Keraveg.
-Combined with Matrix Plus, this active has a unique sequential release system for hydrolyzates, which repair and rehydrate hair fibers for strong, shiny hair.
-All the wheat Provital use is ethically sourced, ensuring beauty brands can make products that care for hair health and the environment, just as health-conscious and environmentally-aware consumers are demanding.
+Combined with Matrix Plus, this active has a unique sequential release system for hydrolyzates.
+One that repairs and rehydrates hair fibers for strong, shiny hair.
+Using wheat that is ethically sourced, we ensure beauty brands they can make products that care for both the hair and the environment.
+Just as health-conscious and environmentally-aware consumers are demanding.